anthonyharrison/sbom4python/README.md

 explicity defined (typically via requirements.txt file) or implicitly as a hidden dependency.

+It can also be used to create a SBOM from a requirements.txt file.
+In this case no transitive components will be identified.

 It is intended to be used as part of a continuous integration system to enable accurate records of SBOMs to be maintained and also to support subsequent audit needs to determine if a particular component (and version) has been used.